tanjoshua/ace-server/README.md

 # Ace Backend Server
-Express server which uses a MongoDB database and Cloudinary for image hosting
+RESTful API backend for the Ace mobile application, implemented using Node.js (express), a MongoDB database and Cloudinary for image hosting.